itsjoelha/tp/docs/DeveloperGuide.md

 **Target user profile** :

+- NUS CEG Students
-- has a need to manage a significant number of contacts
+- has a need to manage their academic workload
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

-**Value proposition** : manage contacts faster than a typical mouse/GUI driven app
+**Value proposition** : We provide CEG Students with an Academic Life Planner which is in-depth and clear to plan their future.
+This planner reduces confusion from having to cross-reference multiple sources so that students do not miss academic opportunities.

 <h4>
 <span style="color:orange; text-decoration:underline;">User Stories</span>